microsoft/DMF/Dmf/Modules.Library/Dmf_IoctlHandler.md

 ##### Returns

-NTSTATUS: If an error is returned, the Module will not open.
+NTSTATUS.
+If an error is returned, the Module will not open.

 ##### Parameters
 Parameter | Description